HyperEvent: A Strong Baseline for Dynamic Link Prediction via Relative Structural Encoding: experiment

 However, on the Review dataset, HyperEvent achieves an MRR of 26.8, underperforming methods like GraphMixer (52.1) and CTAN (40.5).
 This phenomenon can be attributed to two dataset-specific factors:

 \textit{1) High Temporal Surprise}: With a surprise metric of 0.987 (the highest among datasets), Review exhibits highly unpredictable interactions.
-HyperEvent’s reliance on historical event correlations becomes less effective when future events deviate substantially from past structures.
+HyperEvent's reliance on historical event patterns becomes less effective when future events deviate substantially from past structures.

-\textit{2) Sparse Event Context}: Predicting ``which product a user reviews next" relies heavily on individual user behavior rather than inter-event dependencies.
-This misalignment with HyperEvent’s strength in modeling group dynamics reduces its relative advantage.
+\textit{2) Sparse Event Context}: Predicting "which product a user reviews next" relies heavily on individual user behavior rather than inter-event dependencies.
+This misalignment with HyperEvent's strength in modeling group dynamics reduces its relative advantage.

+This result is instructive for future research: it clearly delineates a scenario (high surprise, sparse context) where a simple, relative-structural-based baseline may be insufficient, and more specialized models are warranted.
+Thus, HyperEvent serves not only as a performance reference point but also as a diagnostic tool to identify problem characteristics that demand more sophisticated solutions.

-The exceptional performance on Coin, Comment, and Flight—datasets featuring dense event streams, and strong temporal dependencies reinforces HyperEvent’s superiority in scenarios where event interdependencies drive evolutionary patterns.
-HyperEvent establishes a new paradigm for temporal graph representation learning, particularly in applications demanding holistic event-sequence reasoning.
+The strong performance on Coin, Comment, and Flight—datasets featuring dense event streams and strong temporal dependencies—reinforces HyperEvent's effectiveness in scenarios where event interdependencies drive evolutionary patterns.
+HyperEvent establishes a new, simple, and effective baseline for temporal graph representation learning.